Swimming Calorie Calculator

 How Does the Formula Work?

-The swimming calorie calculator estimates energy expenditure for pool and open-water swimming using MET (Metabolic Equivalent of Task) values from the Compendium of Physical Activities — the peer-reviewed reference developed by Dr. Barbara Ainsworth and endorsed by the ACSM.
+The swimming calorie calculator estimates energy expenditure for pool and open-water swimming using MET (Metabolic Equivalent of Task) values from the Compendium of Physical Activities; the peer-reviewed reference developed by Dr. Barbara Ainsworth and used by the ACSM.
 Swimming is unique among exercises because water provides 12 times more resistance than air, engages virtually every major muscle group simultaneously, and supports body weight to eliminate joint impact.
 This combination makes swimming one of the highest calorie-burning exercises available while remaining accessible to people of all ages and fitness levels, including those recovering from injuries.

 MET values from Compendium: